One Day Inca Trail

 Do you want to experience the majestic beauty of one of the new Seven Wonders of the World, without the epic hike?

 The One Day Inca Trail is a great option for those wanting to set their sights on Machu Picchu and experience a taste of trekking in Peru, without doing one of the multi-day Classic Inca, Quarry or Choquequirao trails.
-This four-hour trek starts from the train station known as Km 104 and after a steep ascent, it follows the last portion of the Classic Inca Trail up to the Sun Gate to the ancient civilisation of Machu Picchu.
+This four-hour trek starts from the train station known as KM 104 and after a steep ascent, it follows the last portion of the Classic Inca Trail up to the Sun Gate to the ancient civilisation of Machu Picchu.

 At a glance

-Number of ruins: 2
+Number of ruins

-Average duration: 1 day
+1 day

-Peak time to trek: May to September
+May to September

-Tailor-Made trips
+Explore Tailor-Made trips

 Winayhuayna